• Skip to primary navigation

 For example:

 ‘Increasing taxes would raise prices and lower consumption.
-Fast food companies would pass on these taxes to consumers in the form of higher prices and this would lead to people not being able to afford junk food.
-If the cost of organic food proves prohibitively expensive for most people, they will simply not buy it.
+Fast food companies would pass on these taxes to consumers in the form of higher prices, which would lead to people being unable to afford junk food.
+If the cost of organic food proves prohibitively expensive for most people, they will not buy it.
 Despite this, people in many developed countries, where the problem is most acute, can afford price hikes and will continue to eat high-fat meals.’

-They are also useful for talking about unreal situations or to speculate about results in the past or present.
+They are also useful for discussing unreal situations or speculating about results in the past or present.

 There are four different kinds of conditionals which I will outline below:

-Zero Conditionals are used to talk about information that is true or facts.
+Zero Conditionals are used to talk about true information or facts.
 We can use if or when to introduce the conditional.

 First conditionals are used to talk about things in the present or future.

-Example: If the city’s population continues to grow, we will need to build more infrastructure.
+Example: If the city’s population grows, we will need to build more infrastructure.

-Second Conditionals are used to talk about things that are impossible.
+Second Conditionals are used to talk about impossible things.

 Example: If the sun didn’t come up tomorrow, we wouldn’t have any life on earth.